-Clinical supervision establishes a formal process of support, reflection and learning that is of benefit to both newly registered and experienced health professionals by supporting their individual development.
+Clinical supervision establishes a formal process of support, reflection, learning and development that is of benefit to both newly registered and experienced health professionals by supporting their individual development.

 There are multiple different clinical supervision models that can be considered which will be suited to different team dynamics and organisations.
 We aim to outline some of these models, providing a basis for employers to consider the implementation of a clinical supervision model in their own workplace.